msidqi/Fractals-GPU/README.md

 # GPU-Fractals

-Switch between sets by pressing S on your keyboard.
+Switch between sets by pressing S on your keyboard and Reset to the start by pressing R.

 Make && ./fractol Mandelbrot<br>
 ./fractol Julia <br>